-Starting over as a woman over fifty may not be what you planned, but you have more – and more valuable! – assets than you realize.
-Instead of thinking you’re too old to start over as a woman over 50 or 55 (or even 58 or 59), focus on what you do have and what you can do.
+Starting over at fifty may not be what you planned, but you have more – and more valuable! – assets than you realize.
+Instead of thinking you’re too old or too tired to start over as a woman over 50 or 55, focus on what you do have and what you can do.

 Women who feel forced to start over have a different approach than women who accept that while this isn’t what they would’ve chosen at this stage of life, they will move on with hope and faith.
 Women over fifty know that nothing is ever promised or guaranteed, and that starting over when life knocks you down is simply part of living fully, madly, and deeply.